Jegansrimohanram/securewebgateway/README.md

-# securewebgateway
-Open Source Secure Web Gateway
+<h1>Open Source Secure Web Gateway</h1>

-Hi,
+<p>Hi,</p>

-The Secure Web Gateway (Web Application/API/Website security) that I built using open source is available in youtube channel https://www.youtube.com/channel/UCGBFp1bwadxjrA-MgwD2rTA , you can share it to your engineers or students or community forums, they can build/modify it themselves as they will have access to my source codes, just in case if they need support they can reach me.I did those videos in tamil.
+<p>The Secure Web Gateway (Web Application/API/Website security) that I built using open source is available on my <a href="https://www.youtube.com/channel/UCGBFp1bwadxjrA-MgwD2rTA" target="_blank">YouTube channel</a>.
+You can share it with your engineers, students, or community forums.
+They can build or modify it themselves as they will have access to my source codes.
+If they need support, they can reach out to me.
+I did those videos in Tamil.</p>

-Thanks
-Jegan
+<p>Thanks,<br>
+Jegan<br>
-Architect Cybersecurity
+Architect Cybersecurity</p>